MSP: A Multi-step Screening Procedure for Sparse Recovery: Simulation studies

-We compare both estimation performances and selection performances of eight methods in Section~\ref{section measures}.
-The $l_2$-norm errors ($||\hat \beta- \beta||_2$) and $l_1$-norm errors ($||\hat \beta- \beta||_1$) are measured.
-We present the estimated number of nonzero components (NZ).
-Further, the estimated models are evaluated by the false positive rate (FPR) and true positive rate (TPR).
-Both measures are respectively defined as
+We compare both the estimation and selection performances of the nine methods mentioned above.
+The $l_2$-norm ($\|\hat \beta - \beta\|_2$) and the $l_1$-norm errors ($\|\hat \beta - \beta\|_1$) are computed.
+We also report the estimated number of nonzero coefficients (NZ), as well as the false positive rate (FPR) and the true positive rate (TPR), which are respectively defined as